syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-options.md

 {% highlight JAVA %}
 //Opens the template document.
 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);
-//Sets “ClearFields” to true to remove empty mail merge fields from document. document.getMailMerge().setClearFields(false);
+//Sets "ClearFields" to true to remove empty mail merge fields from the document. document.getMailMerge().setClearFields(false);
 //Specifies the field names and field values.
 String[] fieldNames = new String[] { "EmployeeId", "Phone", "City" };